rodrigcasio/NodeJS-rcasio-projects/personalNodePractice/express-APIs-practice/session-based-auth-API-5/READMEindex.md

             - 4.0.2 It creates two constants `username` and `password`.
             - 4.0.3 The names isnide the `{}` (username, password) **must match** the properties (keys) of the JavaScript object `req.body`.
         - 4.1 checking credentials.. (`user = findUser(...)`)
-            - Checks the credentials with the const variables `{ username, password }`, which holds the values from the response JavaScript Object `req.body`
+            -  4.1.1 Checks the credentials with the const variables `{ username, password }`, which holds the values from the response JavaScript Object `req.body`
-        - 4.2 If `user` true.. sets the session properties, (`req.session.user = user.username`) this makes the server remember the user
+        - 4.2 If `user` true...
-        - 4.3 Sending a successful or failure JSON Response
+            - 4.2.1 Creating custom properites `req.session.user = user.username` and `req.sesssion.role = user.role`.
+This action signals `express-session` middleware: **"This user is now authenticated, save this information please"**
+            - 4.2.1 The server saves the state `user: 'Rodrigo', role: 'member'` in its memory (or session stored) AND THEN, sends the **Session ID Cookie** to the client. (*Important*) ( this req.session.user is later used in `isAuthentcated` middleware to confirm the user is logged in )
+            - 4.2.2 Finally.. *Express magic (conversion)* express converts (technically serializes) this response `.send({ message: 'Login Succesful ✅', username: user.username })` into a **JSON string** and it adds an **HTTP header**: `Content-Type: application/json`
+            - 4.2.3 Lastly..  (over the network): the server sends this **JSON string** back to the client (my REST Client `test-auth.http` or the browser), and it is the standard way to transmit structured data over the internet!!!.
+        - 4.3 if `user` is false..
+            - 4.3.1 Sends

+`simple terms`:
+- **req.session** is like a locked box on the server where i keep the user's ID card (`username`) and their key to the building (`role`)
+- The **Session ID Cookie** is the small key the user holds
+- Everytime the user makes a request, they show the key (cookie), the server opens the box (req.session), and quickly checks the contents to confirm the users's identity and permisions.. in (`isAuthenticated` middleware)

 ```js
 app.post('/login', (req, res) => {
     const { username, password } = req.body;